99 Souls

 99 Souls are a British house duo.
 They are best known for their 2015 single "The Girl Is Mine", a mash-up of Destiny's Child's "Girl" and Brandy and Monica's "The Boy Is Mine".
 The single peaked at number five on the UK Singles Chart in January 2016.

 Career

-2014–present: Breakthrough

 In 2014, they released the single "The Girl Is Mine", which is a mash-up of Destiny's Child's "Girl" and Brandy and Monica's "The Boy Is Mine".
 The song was re-released on 6 November 2015 with Beyoncé's consent and a re-recorded vocal from Brandy.
 The song peaked at number five on the UK Singles Chart.